Back to Overview

 Rebasing tokens are a powerful tool for UX, but they break the "integer-exact" mental model of standard ERC20 tokens.
 When building integrations, keep these four fundamental deviations in mind:

-- Dust is Persistent: In Lido, transferring your "max balance" usually leaves 1 share behind.
+3. Emptying a Balance is not Straightforward: In Lido, transferring your "max balance" usually leaves 1 share behind.
 If your contract logic depends on a 0-balance state (e.g., to close a vault), you must explicitly sweep the remaining shares.

-The Golden Rule: As highlighted by the existence of wstETH, the safest path is to perform internal accounting in shares rather than token amounts.
+The Golden Rule: The safest path is to perform internal accounting in shares rather than token amounts.
 Shares are the only source of truth in the contract's storage; the token balance is just a moving, rounded projection of that truth.